-In addition to the physical inspections, the Assessor evaluates all other properties in the City.
-The assessed value is achieved through a market value analysis, and checks on all sales, major building permits and new construction that occurred in 2007.
+Assessors visited 850 properties - 92 commercial and 758 residential in January and February of 2007.
+In addition to the physical inspections, the Assessor evaluates all other properties through a market value analysis, and checks on all sales, major building permits and new construction that occurred in 2006.

 All property owners can expect some changes in their assessments on an annual basis.
-However, the changes are not as great as they would be if the City waited four or more years to do a City revaluation.
+However, the changes are not as great as they would be if the City waited four or more years to do a City reevaluation.
 Property owners will have an opportunity to meet the assessor oneon-one during the following dates and times of Open Book at City Hall in the Council Chambers:

-- Monday, May 12, 2008 9 a.m. to 2 p.m. - Tuesday, May 13, 2008 11 a.m. to 7 p.m.
+- Tuesday, May 15, 2007 11 a.m. to 7 p.m. - Wednesday, May 16, 20079 a.m. to 2 p.m.

-If you attend Open Book, you should bring any information, such as a recent appraisal, to support your argument of what you feel is the correct information for your property.
-Assessment Roll Books will be available in the Public Works Department at City Hall beginning May 5 during office hours.
-Appointments may be made on-line through the assessor's website.
+During Open Book you should bring any information, such as a recent appraisal, to support your argument of what you feel is the correct information for your property.
+Appointments may be made at City Hall, 723-2219, after the notices have been sent.